cronus-xxl/cronus-xxl/README.md

 ### 📖 Some information about me:

-  - I'm a discord developer.
+  - I'm a discord Bot developer.
   - I write discord bots and not only.
   - I am a professional graphic designer.